 Just like adults, children need protection against COVID-19 for their health and those that are around them.
 And the best way to protect your child from COVID-19 is for them to get vaccinated.
-Fortunately, the U.S. Food and Drug Administration expanded the emergency use authorization for the Pfizer-BioNTech COVID-19 vaccine for children from 12-to-15 years of age.
+Fortunately, the U.S. Food and Drug Administration expanded the emergency use authorization for the Pfizer-BioNTech COVID-19 vaccine for children from 5-18 years of age.

 With COVID-19 vaccines available now to children, getting the vaccine is the best thing to do for your child’s health.

 It’s normal for parents to wonder whether their child should get vaccinated.
 Here are some common questions that parents usually ask regarding the COVID-19 vaccine:

 Studies are still underway to see if the vaccines are safe and effective in children younger than 5 years old.
 Manufacturers need to carefully evaluate the efficacy of the vaccine in younger age groups.
 Once thorough testing has been done and it is found that the vaccine is safe and effective for children under 5 years of age, then COVID-19 vaccines may be authorized by the FDA to be given to younger children.